ibl.ai AI Education Blog

 • White-label options

-Pricing: Usage-based from $49.50/month; enterprise licenses for unlimited users
+Pricing: Starter from $16/month, Pro from $250/month; enterprise licenses for unlimited users

 2. Claude Campus (Anthropic)